24 hour contact: 01707 666297

 RVC research suggests flatter saddles may improve welfare in ridden horses

-A new study from the 51³Ô¹ÏÍø (RVC) and the University of Southampton have suggested that flatter-shaped saddles may better fit horses that spend most of their ridden time in motion.
+A new study from the 51³Ô¹ÏÍø (RVC) and the University of Southampton has suggested that flatter-shaped saddles may better fit horses that spend most of their ridden time in motion.

 From observing significant changes in the shape of horse backs when stationary and during locomotion, the study found that horse backs become much flatter during movement compared to when stood still.
 Commonly, saddles that are fitted to the curve of the horse’s back when the horse is still may not be optimal to support the distribution of weight when the horse is in motion.